Machu Picchu: The astonishing genius of Incan architecture, engineering, and spirituality

 Its remoteness, inaccessibility, and alignment with significant astronomical events suggest that Machu Picchu might have also been a sacred site, used for religious ceremonies and spiritual retreats.

-Machu Picchu valley
+Machu Picchu cliff house

 By the time Spanish conquistadors arrived in Peru in the 16th century, Machu Picchu appears to have been abandoned, its existence unknown to the invaders.